CityofToronto/bdit_data-sources/volumes/short_term_counting_program/README.md

 Find at `traffic.studies`.

-#### New TMCs <!-- omit in toc -->
-Recent TMCs (September 2023 and on) loaded through new mechanisms.
-Includes 14-hour TMC data.
-Designed to mimic the legacy data tables for backwards compatibility.

-  - `tmc_metadata_legacy`
-    - includes additional metadata like centreline, geometry, corresponding study request, and human-readable location name
-  - `tmc_study_legacy`

-#### New ATRs <!-- omit in toc -->
-Recent ATRs (May 2022 and on) loaded through new mechanisms.
-Includes speed and volume data only.
-Designed to mimic the legacy data tables for backwards compatibility.

-  - `atr_metadata`
-    - includes additional metadata like centreline, geometry, corresponding study request, and human-readable location name
-  - `atr_study`

 ## Useful Views

 - `traffic.tmc_miovision_long_format` - Takes the wide TMC table `traffic.det` and transforms it into a long format designed to be integrated with miovision-derived TMCs as in `miovision_api.volumes_15min_mvt`.